blockchain-department/ICO-Contract---Hydromotion-coin-/readme.md

 **3. buy**
 >-     check if minBuy is satisfied.
 -    check if totalBought is not reached to is maxSupply
--    call getEURtoUSDPrice() function to get latest price for mint 1 token.
+-    call CurrentPrice() function to get latest price for mint 1 token.
 -    check if passed value(amount) is >= required amount for minting specified number of tokens.
 -    transfer the mentioned amount of tokens to caller account.
 -    update mapping